-MySpace Music breaks its first outdoor campaign today in New York's Times Square and on the Sunset strip in Los Angeles, according to Angela Courtin, svp of marketing, entertainment and content.
+LOS ANGELES MySpace Music breaks its first outdoor campaign today in New York’s Times Square and on the Sunset strip here, according to Angela Courtin, svp, marketing, entertainment and content.

 The first executions of the artist-centered campaign, which will run for the next four to six weeks, feature three musical acts with MySpace pages and “friends,” the Jonas Brothers, Lil Wayne and MIA, Courtin said.